 - Clown Car: A recurring threat in the Magic Funhouse, which drive in and dispense a load of clowns.
 They can also be destroyed before or after releasing their load.

-- Hair-Raising Hare: Fluffy Bunnies, spawned from magician's hats.
+- Hair-Raising Hare: Enemy toys in this department include the Fluffy Bunnies, spawned from magician's hats.

 - Kill It with Water: The Hobo clowns, who have squirting flowers, try to do this to Pete.